FromTheRags/rsnake/README.md

 - 💻 **Use a terminal that supports emoji**
     - On **Windows**,the [new microsoft terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-us&gl=US) shipped
       with w11 (and compatible w10) supports emoji out of the box among other improvements.
-    - On **Linux** / Android, if need install the Noto Emoji font :
+    - On **Linux** / Android, you could need to install the Noto Emoji font:
       👉 [Emoji font support](#Enable-Emoji-Font-Support) for instructions.
-    - Some screen display can flicker at 60 FPS in the terminal, use a decent display or an external monitor.
+    - Some screen displays can flicker at 60 FPS in the terminal, use a decent display or an external monitor.

 ### Running

-- Download the latest release from the [releases page](https://github.com/FromTheRags/rsnake/releases) according to your OS.
+- Download the latest release from the [release page](https://github.com/FromTheRags/rsnake/releases) according to your OS.
-- Run the executable using the terminal or double click on the file if your OS support it.
+- Run the executable using the terminal or double-click on the file if your OS supports it.
 - For windows:
-    - Search for "Terminal" in the search menu to launch it and **set as default** (to be able to run the snake by double clicking the .exe) or run rsnake from the terminal
+    - Search for "Terminal" in the search menu to launch it and **set as default** (to be able to run the snake by double-clicking the .exe) or run rsnake from the terminal
       with:
     - `cd "download path"` then `.\rsnake-x86_64-pc-windows-msvc.exe`
 - For Linux/macOS/android: